 5. Must have the parental support of the organization

-During the course of the year, MOT members must participate in monthly church visitations, educational tutorial program, Project Alpha Youth Symposium, College Prep Workshops, community projects and social activities (bowling, paintball, professional basketball, and football games) with the brotherhood.
+During the course of the year, MOT members must participate in monthly church visitations, educational tutorial programs, Project Alpha Youth Symposium, College Prep Workshops, community projects, and social activities (bowling, paintball, professional basketball, and football games) with the brotherhood.
 MOT activities are designed to develop the whole person.

 The MOT’s and their parents also participate in several community services and fundraising activities.
 These activities include Paint Your Heart Out, Walk for Babies, Thanksgiving baskets, calendar drive, and barbeque dinner.